aws-samples/sample-blockchain-indexer/DEPLOYMENT_GUIDE.md

 ### Modify the FLink IAM policy to allow access to Kafka:

 On the punktransfers overview page you see the IAM role that application uses.
 Click on it to modify it.
-On the next screen click on **Add Permissions** and **Attach inline policy**.
-In the JSON view paste the following permissions, save, and name the policy “KafakPolicy”.
+On the next screen click on **Add Permissions** and **Create inline policy**.
+In the JSON view paste the following permissions, save, and name the policy “KafkaPolicy”.
 ```
 {
   "Version": "2012-10-17",